 “I have told these ones.”
 The lion bowed his head to be petted once again by the crotchety old man and the children.
 “They know the truth already.
 The Unthings come from darkness and emptiness.”
 To them he spoke.
 “What is the answer to darkness?
 To emptiness?”

 “Light,” the two children answered solemnly while clasping their hands together.

 The old man and the innkeeper looked down at the children with a faint smile.
 Mr. Smith spoke as well.
 “There is also the strength we find in one another.”

 Elanore offered the man a perplexed look, wondering what he meant.
 And what did they mean by each providing different answers?

 The old man laughed.
 “Go home, miss and take care of yourself.
 If you don’t understand now you will when we meet again.”

-She remained confused as he deposited her at her doorstep a few minutes later.
-He offered her nothing more than a hurried goodbye before slipping away into the swelling darkness.
+She remained bewildered as he deposited her at her doorstep a few minutes later.
+He offered her no further words, other than a hurried goodbye, before he slipped away into the swelling darkness.

 Where he went from there she would not figure out until long after she retired, when at the dead hour a heavy knock came at the door.

 Please continue to support the free advertising of this story through venues like TopWebFiction by voting for this story here.